 How are you feeling right now?
 Are you tired?
 Is your energy low?
 If you answered yes to these two questions, then it might be time to reconsider your daily habits and make a few adjustments.
-We get it, though; changing your lifestyle is hard, especially when the indulgent holiday season is upon us.
+We get it—changing your lifestyle is hard, especially when the indulgent holiday season is upon us.
 But if there's one thing The/Thirty proves, it's that it takes 30 days to successfully change a habit.
 So if you're harboring a few bad ones (like bad eating habits), then how do you get back in the driver's seat of your health and take control?

 To make any new lifestyle shift stick, the swaps need to be small and relatively simple.
 Anything that requires strict dieting or extreme exercise will putter out within a matter of weeks, sometimes even days.
 To find out how we can trick ourselves into eating healthier (and ultimately being happier), we tapped our top nutritional experts and health coaches for their go-to habits to adopt now for a stellar 2018.
 And remember: It's okay to make mistakes, ditch the pressure, and do it at your own pace.
 Changing your lifestyle is not a race.

 Eat Whole Foods, Close to Their Natural State

-It sounds incredibly simple, but one of the best (and simplest) things you can do for your health is to incorporate more whole foods into every meal—it's the one thing your diet is missing, according to Michelle Babb, MS, RD, CD, registered dietitian, and author of Anti-Inflammatory Eating for a Happy, Healthy Brain.
-She says the simplest way to do this is to cook most of your foods from scratch, using fresh produce, beans, whole grains, nuts, seeds, fish and other quality proteins.
-But for those of us who don't have time to do this every day and rely on a few packaged foods for convenience, Babbs urges us to forget the nutrition fact panel and get right down to the ingredient list.
+It sounds incredibly simple, but one of the best things you can do for your health is to incorporate more whole foods into every meal.
+It's the one thing your diet is missing, according to Michelle Babb, MS, RD, CD, registered dietitian, and author of Anti-Inflammatory Eating for a Happy, Healthy Brain.
+She says the simplest way to do this is to cook most of your foods from scratch—use fresh produce, incorporate more beans, whole grains, nuts, seeds, fish, and other quality proteins.
+But for those of us who don't have time to cook every day and rely on packaged foods for convenience, Babbs urges us to forget the nutrition fact panel and get right down to the ingredient list.
 "If you don't recognize the ingredients as food that you'd normally have in your pantry or refrigerator, then take a pass," she stressed.

 Sleep and Prepare for Sleep

 While it's important to develop good eating habits, Carly Brawner, holistic nutritionist, health coach, and founder of Frolic and Flow, says this will all go out the window if you don't take your sleep seriously.
-"You can eat 'perfectly' and exercise diligently, but if you are consistently getting little or poor quality sleep, you're neglecting a pivotal part of your health," she said.
-Unfortunately, sleep has become a huge problem in the U.S., with 1 in 3 Americans not getting enough of it.
-Without proper shut-eye, we increase our risk of depression and anxiety, weight gain, heart disease, and other serious health problems.
+"You can eat perfectly and exercise diligently, but if you are consistently getting little or poor-quality sleep, you're neglecting a pivotal part of your health," she says.
+Unfortunately, this has become a huge problem in the U.S., with one in three Americans not getting enough sleep.
+Without proper shut-eye, we increase our risk of depression, anxiety, weight gain, heart disease, and other serious health problems.

-Brawner recommends her clients try for at least seven hours of sleep and to hit the sack before 11 p.m.
+Brawner recommends her clients get at least seven hours of sleep and hit the sack before 11 p.m.
 If you struggle with bedtime too, then Brawner has some helpful tips:

 While the high-protein, low-carb movement rages on, Babbs says it's important to include complex carbohydrates like vegetables, fruit, beans, and whole grains in your daily diet.
-"High-fiber foods help regulate digestion, feed the good bacteria in the gut, balance blood sugar, and manage cholesterol," she said.
-So don't be afraid of them; be smart about which ones you eat, and make sure they're always coming from whole foods, not processed ones.
+"High-fiber foods help regulate digestion, feed the good bacteria in the gut, balance blood sugar, and manage cholesterol," she says.
+So don't be afraid of them; be smart about which ones you eat, and make sure they're always coming from whole foods—not processed ones.

 Eat More Plants

 Want to lower your stress levels?
 Eat more plants.
 It's that simple.
-Yes, okay, so you've heard it a million times before, but Amy Shapiro, founder of Real Nutrition NY, says there's a reason for it.
-"Eating fruits and veggies at every meal isn't just easy; it is really, really good for you," she urged.
+Yes, you've heard it a million times before, but Amy Shapiro, founder of Real Nutrition NY says there's a reason for it.
+"Eating fruits and veggies at every meal isn't just easy—it is really, really good for you," she urges.
 "Not only are they low in calories, but they are high in nutrients, vitamins, minerals, fiber, enzymes, and disease-fighting antioxidants.
 What more could you ask for?"

-As Shapiro said, it's super easy to make this a daily habit.
+As Shapiro says, it's super easy to make this a daily habit.
 She recommends telling yourself, There must be plants at every meal, whether that's fruit in your yogurt for breakfast, salad for lunch and roasted veggies, or even Chinese food with dinner.
-"It's easy to implement and so important to do regularly, especially if you want to prevent and/or slow illness and aging," she said.
+"It's easy to implement and so important to do regularly, especially if you want to prevent and/or slow illness and aging," says Shapiro.

 Find Your Way Back to Healthy Fats

-While we've been told for years to cut them out, now experts have found some fats are actually essential ingredients for our health and brain function.
-Babbs recommends a "health-promoting Mediterranean diet" that's high in the right kind of fat.
-"Olive oil is rich in monounsaturated fat and has been associated with less inflammation and a reduction in heart disease and obesity," she said.
+After years of being told to cut them out, experts have found that some fats are actually essential ingredients for our health and brain function.
+Babbs recommends a "health-promoting Mediterranean diet" that's high in the right kind of fats.
+"Olive oil is rich in monounsaturated fat and has been associated with less inflammation and a reduction in heart disease and obesity," she says.
 "Other healthy fats that come from fish, avocados, olives, nuts, and seeds also safeguard against disease and protect the brain from premature aging."

 Reduce Your Sugar Intake (Drastically)

 If you think you need to reduce the amount of sugar you eat but don't know where to start, Brawner says not to focus on labels and calories, but rather the amount of sugar and ingredients in your food.
 "Check the total sugars in the nutritional facts on the back of the product (divide or multiply by the serving size) as well as the ingredients listed," she added.
-"When you decide to have sugar, try to stay around 4 to 6 grams per serving, but no more than 1 to 2 servings a day."
+"When you decide to have sugar, try to stay around four to six grams per serving, but no more than one to two servings a day."

 Drink More Water

-Okay, so we know that most of you are already drinking water, but are you getting enough?
+Okay, so we know that drinking water is crucial, but are you getting enough?
 Shapiro says this is a habit everyone should get into, even if it does cause some major eye rolling.
-"Water makes up about 60% of our body, and many of our bodily functions depend on adequate hydration, including digestion, body temperature regulation, transportation of nutrients, and circulation," she said.
-"Additionally, by avoiding dehydration, you keep your skin plump; stomach full and happy, which prevents excessive hunger (oftentimes we confuse thirst for hunger); prevents bloating; prevents headaches and energy slumps."
+"Water makes up about 60% of our body, and many of our bodily functions depend on adequate hydration, including digestion, body temperature regulation, transportation of nutrients, and circulation," she says.
+"Additionally, by avoiding dehydration, you keep your skin plump, stomach full and happy (which prevents overeating since we often confuse thirst for hunger), prevents bloating, prevents headaches, and stops energy slumps."

-To make sure you stay hydrated, Bullen recommends carrying a water bottle on you at all times and aiming to fill it two to four times throughout your day.
+To make sure you stay hydrated, Shapiro recommends carrying a water bottle on you at all times and aiming to fill it two to four times throughout your day.

 Move Your Body

-Carey Peters and Stacey Morgenstern, co-founders of Health Coach Institute, concur with these recommendations but ask that you start small; otherwise, you could lose momentum.
-"You have to remember that you're probably not going to be a heavyweight lifting champion the first week in," they said.
+Carey Peters and Stacey Morgenstern, Co-Founders of Health Coach Institute, concur with these recommendations but ask that you start small, otherwise, you could lose momentum.
+"You have to remember that you're probably not going to be a heavyweight lifting champion the first week in," they say.
 "Like a child, you must walk before you run, but do walk."

-"It will add up, and you'll find that you're naturally getting more exercise in your daily routine without even realizing it," they said.
+"It will add up, and you'll find that you're naturally getting more exercise in your daily routine without even realizing it," they say.

 Indulge Within Reason

-If your mom's chocolate cake is your thing, then Peters and Morgenstern say to have a piece but put it on a nice plate, sit down at the table, and savor it slowly.
-"A couple of things may happen," they said.
+If your mom's chocolate cake is your thing, then Peters and Morgenstern say to have a piece of it, but put it on a nice plate, sit down at the table, and savor it slowly.
+"A couple of things may happen," they say.
 "You might realize you only need a few bites to kick the craving, but you will fully experience the act of eating the cake and not be as tempted to go back for more and more mindlessly."
-Sounds like a good plan.
+Either way sounds like a good plan to us.

 Ditch the Guilt

-With that in mind, Peters and Stacey urge us all to say sayonara to the guilt once and for all.
-"Maybe you feel bad about the fact you've been living an unhealthy life until now," they said.
-"Perhaps you have one of those days when you just can't resist the chocolate chip cookies at your child's school luncheon, or it could be that you're so tired from working late that you turn off your alarm instead of getting up for your morning walk," they said.
+With that in mind, Peters and Stacey urge us all to say buh-bye to the guilt once and for all.
+"Maybe you feel bad about the fact you've been living an unhealthy life until now," they say.
+"Perhaps you have one of those days when you just can't resist the chocolate chip cookies at your child's school luncheon, or it could be that you're so tired from working late that you turn off your alarm instead of getting up for your morning walk," says Peters and Stacey.
 "Remind yourself that it is okay.
 We are humans, not machines.
 Acknowledge the slip, forgive yourself, and move on in the healthiest way possible.

-"Letting it hold you back or chalking up the entire day, week, or month as a loss and dropping your healthy habits altogether will only make you feel worse," they said.
-"Be kind to yourself and you will notice that these slips happen less and less, and when they do, you're able to pick yourself right back up again."
+"Letting it hold you back or chalking up the entire day, week, or month as a loss and dropping your healthy habits altogether will only make you feel worse," they say.
+"Be kind to yourself and you will notice that these slips happen less and less—and when they do, you're able to pick yourself right back up again."